Heritage Park Plaza

 The Heritage Park Plaza, also known as Heritage Plaza or Heritage Park Overlook or Upper Heritage Park, in Fort Worth, Texas is a Modernist style park that was designed by Lawrence Halprin.
 The listed area is a 1/2 acre portion of the 112 acre Heritage Park.
 It is located at the northern edge of downtown Fort Worth and northwest of the Tarrant County Courthouse.
 The park lies at the original location where in the Spring of 1849, Major Ripley Arnold of the United States Army established a military post that became Fort Worth.
 The park opened on April 18, 1980.

 According to the National Park Service:

 Heritage Park Plaza is a public park in downtown Fort Worth, Texas designed by the internationally acclaimed architect Lawrence Halprin (1916-2009).
 The plaza design incorporates a set of interconnecting rooms constructed of concrete and activated throughout by flowing water walls, channels, and pools.
 Halprin later used this technique for the Franklin Delano Roosevelt Memorial in Washington, DC.
 This park represents one of Halprin's most significant projects and embodies his mature theories and philosophy of landscape design.

 The property was listed on the U.S. National Register of Historic Places on May 10, 2010.
 The listing was announced as the featured listing in the National Park Service's weekly list of May 21, 2010.

-The park has been closed because of safety concerns.
+The park has been closed since 2007 because of safety concerns.
 The 2014 City of Fort Worth bond vote approved $1.5 million for repairs.

-Additional private funding has been secured.
-The plaza is expected to reopen in 2016.
+Most recently, in May 2024, the Amon G. Carter Foundation pledged an additional $1M to support the planned renovations.
+To date, $45 million has been raised.